 Project: To clean internal structures and surfaces under governance of Cadw Welsh Heritage Authority

-The building was a prestigious grand building and main offices of the former Corus Steel Works.
+The building was a prestigious grand building and main offices of the former Corus Steel Works located in Ebbw Vale in the county borough of Blaenau Gwent.
 The internal building had suffered severe neglect over the years, and a plan was in place to restore the property to its former glory as a ‘Show Case’ for the new £350 Million site redevelopment.

-The Welsh Conservation Authority Cadw grant funded part the work as it was a listed structure.
+The Welsh Conservation Authority Cadw grant funded part the work as it is a Grade II listed structure.
 There were several conditions and many restrictive practices in place to preserve the building.

 It was imperative that a dry solution restoration programme was used for all internal work, as the building fabric had suffered serious water ingress with the client spending several months and huge costs in drying out the structure.